A Citizen Printer can only be used with an Android/iOS device and must be used over Bluetooth.

 - If you or someone in your church has not created a PIN, the default Citizen PIN is 0000.

-- The Citizen printer can only be directly connected to one Check-Ins station at a time; however, another station can print indirectly to the printer.
+- The Citizen printer can only be directly connected to one Check-Ins station at a time; however, another station can print, if connected.

 - Keep the station device close to the printer and away from other devices/printers that also use Bluetooth.